Non-linear spiral waves in accretion discs: Discussion

 The non-linear loosening of spirals has important consequences for the interpretation of spiral waves observed in protoplanetary discs, for example in the discs MWC 758 \citep{benisty_asymmetric_2015}, HD100453 \citep{rosotti_spiral_2020} and around the T-Tauri star Haro 6-13 \citep{2025ApJ...988..106H}.
 In particular, the surprisingly loose spirals in the scattered light emission from the disc MWC 758 led \citep{benisty_asymmetric_2015} to conclude that the disc is unusually warm and thick, with $h \sim 0.2$ (the largest value permissible in their model).
 This value arose from the best fit of the observed spirals to linear wave characteristics; however, as we've discussed, high levels of non-linearity can lead to spirals which are far more open (by factors of $2$ to $3$) than their linear counterparts.
 This effect is almost certainly relevant for the disc HD100453 and the Haro 6-13 system too.

-\citet{rosotti_spiral_2020} point out that the sound speed is higher in the warmer upper layers of the disc which are probed by scattered light imaging, which may lead to spirals appearing more loosely wound; however, it's unclear whether such a coherent wave mode should be expected to exist purely in the disc's upper layers.
-Indeed, a temperature profile which increases in the vertical direction away from the midplane causes acoustic waves in the upper layers to refract downwards towards the midplane (akin to sound waves in the desert after sunset).
+\citet{rosotti_spiral_2020} point out that the sound speed is higher in the warmer upper layers of the disc which are probed by scattered light imaging, which may lead to spirals appearing more loosely wound; however, it's unclear whether such a prominent coherent wave mode should be expected to exist purely in the disc's upper layers.
+Indeed, a temperature profile which increases in the vertical direction away from the midplane causes acoustic waves in the upper layers to refract downwards (akin to sound waves in the desert after sunset).
+This leads to greater confinement of the f-mode near to the disc's midplane, as found by \citet{2015ApJ...814...72L}.
 Furthermore, \citet[figure 6]{bae_observational_2021} see no sign of a separate loosely wound acoustic wave in the upper layers of the disc in their simulations, despite having implemented a vertical temperature profile which increases with height.